MarcoMaz/wa11y/README.md

 ### Overview
 Wa11y-UI is designed to provide maximum flexibility in styling your web components.

-This is achieved through the **`classMap`** attribute, which allows dynamic application of CSS classes to internal elements within a component.
+This is achieved by the components utilizing the **Light DOM** and the **classMap** attribute, which allows for the dynamic application of CSS classes to internal elements within a component.

+## Why the Light DOM?

+- **External Styling Flexibility:** By using the Light DOM, Wa11y-UI components allow external stylesheets and styles to directly affect their internal elements.
+This openness facilitates easier customization and integration with various styling frameworks and methodologies.

+- **Selector Compatibility:** Unlike Shadow DOM, which restricts chaining certain selectors like **:has** and **::part**, the Light DOM enables it and makes it possible to style nested elements effectively.
+This flexibility is crucial for complex styling requirements and maintaining consistency across components.

 ### What is `classMap`?